LucasHSchuber/cataloguecontrol/client/README.md

 Each program is self-contained and can be run independently of the other, although they can also be integrated depending on the project's requirements.

+## Catalog Control
+---

+## EBSS
+EBSS is a management interface designed to control and organize variables and data for seamless integration with the PdfGen Engine.
+By centralizing the configuration process, EBSS ensures precise and efficient data flow into templates, enabling consistent and accurate PDF generation.
+This tool is essential for optimizing and streamlining the document production pipeline.